chiaolun/science_notes/pages/2025 spring physics lectures.md

 			  logseq.order-list-type:: number
 			- As they get closer, they begin to repel each other with a force that strictly increases as they get closer.
 The force is purely a function of the distance between the two objects. logseq.order-list-type:: number
-			- As they push on each other, their relative velocity goes down, until it reaches zero.
-At this point the two objects have the same absolute velocity as each other. logseq.order-list-type:: number
+			- As they push on each other, their relative velocity goes down, until they are the same velocity as each other.
+This is the closest they will ever get to each other. logseq.order-list-type:: number
-			- The two objects begin to accelerate away from each other, and because the force is purely a function of the distance, the two objects will eventually gain relative velocity -v, same magnitude but exactly opposite the direction of the initial relative velocity. logseq.order-list-type:: number
+			- The two objects then begin to accelerate away from each other, and because the force is purely a function of the distance, the two objects will eventually gain relative velocity -v, same magnitude but exactly opposite the direction of the initial relative velocity. logseq.order-list-type:: number
 		- ### Conservation of Momentum
 			- By the 3rd law, the decelerating force each object is experiencing is the same in magnitude but opposite in direction.